rooseveltframework/semantic-forms/README.md

 - Fork/clone this repo.
 - `npm ci`
 - Make your changes.
-If you want to alter the CSS, do the changes in the `.less` files.
+If you want to alter the CSS, do the changes in the `.scss` files.
 - `npm run build`.
-The build step compiles the LESS file into CSS.
+The build step compiles the SCSS file into CSS.
 - Test your changes by opening `semanticForms.html` in your browser.
 - Commit, push, open pull request.